-Moreover, SRAM cells are traditionally designed to ensure that the contents of the cell do not get altered 8-T SRAM cell.
-Section IV describes the detailed analysis during read access while the cell should be able to quickly of DC noise margin of the proposed SRAM cell.
-Section V change its state during the write operation.
-These shows the write stability failure analysis.
-In section VI the conflicting read and write requirements are satisfied by read stability failure analysis has been discussed, and balancing the relative strengths of the devices in the finally section VII concludes the paper design.
-Such careful design of an SRAM cell provides stable read and write operations, but it also makes the cell vulnerable to the failures caused by random variations in A. Conventional 6T SRAM cell the device strengths.
-Due to increased sensitivity of Figure 1 shows the circuit diagram of a conventional SRAM designs to process variation, failure analysis of a SRAM cell.
-Word line (WL) is used for enabling the memory cell has become an extremely important exercise.
-Access transistors T2 and T5 for write operation [13].
-BL A modelling based approach cannot only be used to and BL lines are used to store the data and its compliment. estimate cell failure probability in an efficient manner, but For write operation one bit line is high and the other bit it can also guide cell optimization for yield enhancement
+Moreover, SRAM cells are traditionally designed to ensure that the contents of the cell do not get altered during read access while the cell should be able to quickly change its state during the write operation.
+These conflicting read and write requirements are satisfied by balancing the relative strengths of the devices in the design.
+Such careful design of an SRAM cell provides stable read and write operations, but it also makes the cell vulnerable to the failures caused by random variations in the device strengths.
+Due to increased sensitivity of SRAM designs to process variation, failure analysis of a memory cell has become an extremely important exercise.
+A modelling based approach cannot only be used to Analytical modeling of SRAM cell stability is not an old Concept.
+Earlier work in this field focused on